secretGeek/til/typescript/getting_started.md

     * ES2017
     * ESNext

-Knowing what these mysterious things do is part of the magic of being a web developer in 2016.
-Know one knows their way the whole way around the elephant.
+Knowing what these mysterious things mean is part of the magic of being a web developer in 2016.
+Know one knows the whole path around the elephant.

 ## Configure a task runner in vs code...